OlajesuOgunyemi/Bank-Churn-Analysis/README.md

 .
 Competence in translating data and visualization in strategic action

 .
 Ability to blend technical skills with business acumen  to reduce churn

+## Conclusion
+The Bank Churn Analysis provided deep insight into the patterns that drive customer attrition.
+Customers who feel under-engaged or under-valued are most likely to leave.
+Through personalized engagement, better product exposure, and proactive communication, the bank can significantly reduce its churn rate and improve customer lifetime value.